ARKit dating app interface with augmented reality user engagement features and immersive interactions

 Which iPhones support the ARKit features needed for dating apps?

 Face tracking needs an iPhone XS or later (TrueDepth camera).
 Location Anchors work on any ARKit-compatible device.
-LiDAR-powered features (precise occlusion, photorealistic room scanning) need iPhone 12 Pro or later.
-For a volume dating app in 2026, target iPhone 12 and up as the primary tier (>80% of active US dating-app users) and provide a 2D fallback for older hardware.
+LiDAR features (precise occlusion, room scanning) need iPhone 12 Pro or later.
+For a volume dating app in 2026, target iPhone 12 and up as the primary tier and provide a 2D fallback for older hardware.

 How does ARKit liveness verification differ from photo upload?

-Photo upload is defeated by modern deepfake generators and creates a biometric warehouse that attracts BIPA and GDPR lawsuits.
-ARKit live face-mesh capture never leaves the device — we compute liveness signals on-device, store only a cryptographic hash, and the server sees a boolean.
-It’s detectably harder to spoof and orders of magnitude safer for compliance.
+Photo upload is defeated by modern deepfake generators and creates a biometric warehouse that attracts BIPA and GDPR liability.
+ARKit live face-mesh capture never leaves the device — liveness signals are computed on-device, only a cryptographic hash is stored, and the server sees a boolean.
+It’s harder to spoof and far safer for compliance.

-Google’s Android XR shipped in 2025 and ARCore is a reasonable parity path for icebreakers and filters.
+Google’s Android XR and ARCore are a reasonable parity path for icebreakers and filters.
 For multi-user SharePlay-style dates, cross-platform requires WebRTC plus a shared 3D layer (Three.js on web, ARCore on Android, ARKit on iOS).
-Parity is feasible but adds 35–45% to the build.
-Most of our dating clients ship iOS-first for 9–12 months, then Android.
+Parity is feasible but adds roughly 35–45% to the build.
+Most dating clients ship iOS-first for 9–12 months, then Android.

-Do AR features drain the battery in a way that hurts user experience?
+Do AR features drain the battery in a way that hurts the experience?

-A well-tuned ARKit session consumes 2.4–3.8 W on iPhone 15, compared with ~1.8 W for video streaming.
-For 10-minute icebreakers and 20-minute date rooms, the battery cost is acceptable.
-The hard limit is thermal throttle: sustained multi-user AR over 15–20 minutes on iPhone 12 throttles to 30 FPS.
-Design for 10-minute dates by default and offer a “second round” re-anchor flow for longer sessions.
+A tuned ARKit session draws more power than plain video streaming, but for 10-minute icebreakers and 20-minute date rooms the battery cost is acceptable.
+The hard limit is thermal throttle: sustained multi-user AR beyond 15–20 minutes on an iPhone 12 drops to 30 FPS.
+Design for 10-minute dates by default and offer a re-anchor flow for longer sessions.

-How should we think about Vision Pro — build now or wait?
+Should we build for Vision Pro now or wait?

-Don’t build a Vision Pro product day one unless premium is your explicit positioning.
-Do architect your iOS ARKit codebase with RealityKit 4 so the visionOS port in 2027 is 70–80% code reuse.
-A Vision Pro SKU 12 months after iOS launch is the right commercial shape.
+Don’t build a Vision Pro product on day one unless premium is your explicit positioning.
+Do architect your iOS ARKit codebase on RealityKit 4 so the visionOS port in 2027 is ~70–80% code reuse.
+A Vision Pro SKU twelve months after iOS launch is the right commercial shape.

 What’s the biggest mistake most AR dating teams make?